firefox-devtools/har-export-trigger/README.md

 The extension exports HAR API directly to the page.
 Any automated system can be consequently built on top of the API and trigger HAR export using a simple JavaScript call at any time.
 It can be also nicely integrated with e.g. Selenium to implement automated HAR export robots for existing automated test suites.

+## Installation
+This extension must be installed from soured at this point.
+1. Clone or download source code in this repository to your machine.
+2. Launch [Firefox Nightly](https://www.mozilla.org/en-US/firefox/channel/desktop/#nightly) and open `about:debugging` page
+3. Click `Load Temporary Add-on` and pick any file from the root source code directory (e.g. `manifest.json`
+4. Re-open an existing DevTools Toolbox to make sure the extension is properly loaded by Firefox DevTools.

+You might also use `web-ext` command line tool.
+Read more on [MDN](https://developer.mozilla.org/en-US/Add-ons/WebExtensions/Getting_started_with_web-ext).

 ## Directory Structure
 Quick description of the directory structure in this project.